Lizonghang/ESync/README.md

   nohup python main.py -c True -m esync > scheduler.log &
 ```

-We start the Scheduler on cloud2 (IP: 10.1.1.34) and listen on port 9091 to wait for the messages (e.g. register, heartbeat) from workers.
-We specify the Scheduler to use CPU to avoid errors that no GPU resources available, and specify **mode** to *esync* to run ESync algorithm (Set **mode** to *sync* or *async* to run SSGD or ASGD).
+We start the scheduler on cloud2 and listen on port 9091 to wait for the messages (e.g. register, heartbeat) from workers.
+We specify the scheduler to use CPU to avoid errors that no GPU resources available, and specify **mode** to *esync* to run ESync algorithm (Set **mode** to *sync* or *async* to run SSGD or ASGD).

 > Note: Specify the network interface manually through **DMLC_INTERFACE** if multiple network interfaces exist on the server, otherwise, we may fail to access other servers.